LittleMoonie/TimeManager/App.Docusaurus/content/devops/docker.md

 - **Web**: The React frontend application, served by Vite, accessible on a designated port.
 - **API**: The Node.js Express backend API, providing core business logic, accessible on a designated port.
 - **DB**: A PostgreSQL database instance, serving as the primary data store, accessible on its standard port.
 - **Other Services**: Additional helpers such as Adminer, Prometheus, Grafana, Jenkins, node-exporter, and cAdvisor support database inspection and observability.
+Enable them via Compose profiles: `devtools` (Adminer), `monitoring` (Prometheus/Grafana/cAdvisor/node-exporter), and `ci` (Jenkins).
 - **Docs**: The Docusaurus container now runs `yarn start:watch`, which continuously mirrors `App.API/swagger.json` into `static/swagger.json` and serves the docs (and embedded Swagger UI) at `http://localhost:3002`.
 Visit `/api` to browse the live API spec.

 Each service is configured with appropriate health checks to ensure it's fully operational before dependent services start.